I refactor your old code for free!

 Hi there!

-I’m Gabriel, a seasoned software engineer based in EU with over two decades of hands-on experience in both software and hardware.
+I’m Gabriel, a seasoned software engineer (MVP) based in EU with over two decades of hands-on experience in both software and hardware.
 I have a bachelor degree in applied electronics (UPIT) and a Master of Science in Engineering (University of Liverpool).
+I’ve embarked on a fascinating journey through the ever-evolving programming landscape.
+My programming odyssey began in 1992 when I put my hands on a Z80 computer.
+Pascal followed in 1995 and I kept using Delphi until today (Delphi 11).
+Since then, I’ve traversed multiple programming languages, but Delphi has always been my cherished “home.”

 I am interested in all the nitty-gritty aspects of low-level coding, binary files, speed optimizations, memory management, etc.

 I am adept of clean, secure and modular code, with zero global variables, zero compiler hints/warnings, zero memory leaks.
 I develop my own software products under the CI/CD philosophy.
+Still I am a FreeAndNil-er*.

 Back in the 2000s, I developed a popular wallpaper manager in Delphi that reached over 1,000 downloads per day.